spacetelescope/jwst_magic/style_guide/git_workflow.md

-git & GitLab Workflow for Contributing
+git & GitHub Workflow for Contributing
 ========================================
-Note on language: In GitHub, "pull request" is used to indicate a request for code to be merged.
-In GitLab "merge request" is used.
-Since this repo exists in GitLab we will use the appropriate language however it is important to note this slight difference if you use both GitHub and GitLab.

-The best method for contributing software to the `jwst_magic` project is a workflow that involves making a branch off of the `jwst_magic` repository, developing changes on those branches, and opening merge requests through GitLab.
+The best method for contributing software to the `jwst_magic` project is a workflow that involves making a branch off of the `jwst_magic` repository, developing changes on those branches, and opening pull requests through GitHub.

 The first question you will have to figure out is whether you should open a JIRA issue.
 (Aside: At this time all contributors to `jwst_magic` are local to STScI, we ask that issues be made through STScI's JIRA in order to maintain the project management flow that we have established.
 If you are unsure of how to create and maintain a JIRA issue, please see the *JIRA Issue Creation* section below.)
 If you think that this change will be solving a significant problem or add a significant enhancement to the project then it would be advantageous to open an issue ticket here.
 This will allow both individuals and the team as a whole to keep track of the project and our progress as we go.
 Any appropriate individuals should be assigned to the issue, and a label(s) should be tagged in JIRA.

-Following that, any changes that you want to eventually make to the master branch should be done through the workflow where you create a branch and work on your own branch before submitting those changes to be reviewed through a merge request.
+Following that, any changes that you want to eventually make to the master branch should be done through the workflow where you create a branch and work on your own branch before submitting those changes to be reviewed through a pull request.
 Instructions on how to do those things can be found below:

 1. Make a local copy of the repository by cloning the `jwst_magic` repository by visiting the repository and clone via SSH or HTTPS (e.g. `git clone git@github.com:spacetelescope/jwst_magic.git` or by using a Git GUI such as SourceTree - our developers use SourceTree so we have included the instructions for SourceTree here, as well as the commands necessary to complete these steps in a terminal).
 Unless you explicitly delete your clone, this only has to be done once.
 Note on SSH vs HTTPS: With HTTPS, you will be prompted for your AD credentials any time you push/pull code.
 SSH, on the other hand,  will require that you set up an SSH key, though this will only need to be done once, and you will never be prompted for your AD credentials when pushing or pulling code.